northern-tester/moiling-operable/00 Course Map/Course Map.md

 * Are there any tools or programmes they are required to use?
   * Docker/Docker compose for general setup, mostly just for ease/speed of use
   * Jenkins for deployment based sessions
-  * Git as a source control tool, mostly pull, rather than push
+  * Git as a source control tool, mostly pull, rather than push, so no accounts as such require.
+  * Probably use something like Localstack for the cloud parts, rather than having people set up accounts.

 ## Course Goals

+Lets enumerate the characteristics of an operable system for this:

+* When failures occur, they are obvious and recoverable.
+* Logging is coherent, both in structure and location.
+* Those who need to know how to operate the system, know how.
+* Dependencies are known and their risks to your system are mitigated.
+* Traffic to the system is known and can be throttled when needed.
+* The system has hooks to report on system health and configuration status.
+* The system can be partially available by component, rather than a state of complete failure.

-* What skills and/or knowledge will learners walk away with or develop?
+### What skills and/or knowledge will learners walk away with or develop/problems they can solve.

-* What problems they will be able to solve?
+* Recognition of importance of logging to improving testing
+* Introduce testing of deployment pipelines to enhance their operability
+* Create a operability test approach for system failover scenarios.
+* Add meaningful operability hooks for systems via a HTTP API
+* Know how to test system protection measures for dependencies, such as circuit breakers
+* Model system traffic and access points to add to a team knowledge base

 ## Course Description